-Section 50.
+Section 47.
 Historic structure rehabilitation credit; special provision.
-Provides that projects that started rehabilitation work after June 30, 2022, and before July 1, 2023, that otherwise meet the statutory requirements to qualify for the credit are eligible to claim the credit if the application for credit allocation is received on or before August 30, 2023.
+Provides that projects that started rehabilitation work after June 30, 2022, and before July 1, 2023, that otherwise meet the statutory requirements to qualify for the credit are eligible to claim the credit if the credit application is received within 60 days of June 30, 2023.
 Effective the day following final enactment.

-Section 51.
+Section 48.
 Revival and reenactment of expired provisions.
 Revives and reenacts the definitions and requirements for the angel investment credit and the historic structure rehabilitation credit, which are extended and reenacted, respectively, in other sections.
 Effective the day following final enactment.

-Section 52.
+Section 49.
 Subtraction; certain unemployment compensation.
 Provides a subtraction for tax year 2021 for unemployment compensation paid to high school students who were initially deemed ineligible for pandemic unemployment assistance (PUA) benefits in 2020.
-The students were determined eligible in a court of appeals decision but because the payments were not made until

-2021 after the outcome of the decision, the payments were not eligible for the exclusion of up to \$10,200 in unemployment compensation under the ARPA.
+The students were determined eligible in a court of appeals decision but because the payments were not made until 2021 after the outcome of the decision, the payments were not eligible for the exclusion of up to \$10,200 in unemployment compensation under the ARPA.
 Effective retroactively for tax year 2021.